 Office of Special Education

-The Special Education department of Morton District 709 takes great pride in providing support to about 400 students, ages 3-22.
-Each school is equipped with numerous special education teachers and a speech therapist.
+The Special Education department of Morton District 709 takes great pride in providing support to students, ages 3-22.
+Each school is equipped with numerous special education teachers, instructional aides, and a speech therapist.
 Our school district also provides occupational therapy, physical therapy, social workers, school psychologists, as well as other services.
 Morton District 709 cares deeply about each student and wants them to be successful.

 Office of Special Education